-The Board has put in place a formal process to self-evaluate its performance on a regular basis.
-The Board undertook a self-evaluation of its performance in 2017 and concluded that it has operated effectively in delivering the objectives set out in its Terms of Reference, and that the information used by the Board was accurate and relevant.
-The Terms of Reference underwent a review by the Board in 2018.
+The Board last undertook a self-evaluation of its performance led by a non-executive director in December 2017 and concluded that it has operated effectively in delivering the objectives set out in its Terms of Reference, and that the information used by the Board was accurate and relevant.
+Between formal reviews the Board considers its effectiveness on an ongoing basis.
+The Terms of Reference underwent a review by the Board in 2020.

-2018-2019 Managing Board activities
+2019-2020 Managing Board activities

-Board meetings were held throughout 2018-2019 and covered regular agenda items, including risk management, staffing and progress against the operational business plan.
+Board meetings were held throughout 2019-2020 and covered regular agenda items, including risk management, staffing and progress against the operational business plan.